 1. Choose the Keyword Selection Tool

 As far as keyword selection tools are concerned, there is one clear leader among the free keyword search tools – Google keyword suggestion tool.
-There are good paid keyword research tools but why pay when some of the free alternatives are so good?
+Straight from the tounge of our PPC services London team, there are good paid keyword research tools but why pay when some of the free alternatives are so good?
 There are other free keyword research tools but they are not that reliable.
 That is why the recommendation is to use Google’s tool.

 Google Wonder Wheel is a very recent addition to the family of keyword research tools but since it is still not as powerful as the tool above, it is possible to try it out of curiosity, but leave the serious research for the veteran tool.

 2. Find a Couple of Very Popular Keywords to Use as a “Base Camp” for the Search